Sheryl

 Veterinary Receptionist

-Catherine has had a life-long passion for animals and has worked in the industry for more than 20 years.
-She lives in San Juan Capistrano with her husband, children, terrier mix Kylo and kitties Baboo and Kerberos.
-When not at work, Catherine enjoys reading, anything Disney, going to the beach, watching her daughter play soccer and spending time with her family.
+She lives in San Juan Capistrano with her husband, children, terrier mix Kylo, and her two kitties, Baboo and Kerberos.
+When she’s not at work, Catherine enjoys reading, anything Disney, going to the beach, watching her daughter play soccer, going to concerts, and spending time with her family.
+Whether she’s wrangling schedules, greeting patients, or keeping Freddie, Ringo, and Rigi out of trouble, Catherine is the steady, welcoming presence that helps make our hospital feel like home.

 Enzo

-The Office Dog
+The Office Dog (2014–2025)

 Biscuit

-The Office Cat
+The Office Matriarch (1999–2019)

 Max